eosnetworkfoundation/grant-framework/applications/Defibox_vault.md

 ## Future Plans

-Promote the project with big prize event
-Fully support sEOS (vault asset) in all our DeFi protocol
+Promote the project with big prize event: https://eos.defibox.io/lottery Fully support sEOS (vault asset) in all our DeFi protocol